mevdschee/AdventOfCode2025/README.md

 # AdventOfCode2025

-Advent of Code 2025 puzzle solutions in Go
+Advent of Code 2025 puzzle solutions in Go.

 See: http://adventofcode.com/2025/

 ## Other years